kanakdayama/Financial-Complaints-Analysis-Dashboard-Bank-Of-America/README.md

 # Bank of America Consumer Complaints Analysis (2017–2023)

 ## Overview
 This project analyzes Bank of America consumer complaints (2017–2023) using Python, SQL, and Power BI.
-Key findings: Checking/savings accounts drive ~40% of all complaints (24,814 of 62,516) — nearly 4x the next highest product.
+Key findings: Checking/savings accounts drive 40% of all complaints (24,814 of 62,516) — about 1.5x more than the next highest product, Credit card or prepaid card (16,197).
 Complaint volume grew from 5,394 in 2017 to a peak of 12,953 in 2022, before declining to 9,131 in 2023.
 Overall, 93.77% of complaints received a timely response.
-Student loan complaints had the slowest average response time (~2.1 days) — nearly 3x slower than Credit reporting complaints (~0.74 days), the fastest-resolved category.
+Student loan complaints had the slowest average response time (2.1 days) — nearly 3x slower than Credit reporting complaints (0.74 days), the fastest-resolved category.
 ## Tools Used
 - Python (pandas, matplotlib, seaborn) — data cleaning & feature engineering
 - SQL (SQLite) — business queries & KPI calculations